United States International Patrick Agyemang joined Derby County in the summer of 2025.

 His impressive form for the North Carolina team over the next two seasons saw him catch the attention of USMNT Manager Mauricio Pochettino and Derby County.

-He earned his first senior international cap in January 2025 and went on to score five goals within his first nine matches for his nation.
+He earned his first senior international cap in January 2025 and went on to score five goals within his first five matches for his nation.